umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-15.md

 Umbraco 15 changes the internal data format of all [Block Editors](../../../../fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/README.md).

-If your maintain a large Umbraco site with extensive Block Editor usage, the upgrade to Umbraco 15+ might require a long-running content migration.
+If you maintain a large Umbraco site with extensive Block Editor usage, the upgrade to Umbraco 15+ might require a long-running content migration.
 For the duration of the migration, your site will be unresponsive and unable to serve requests.

 You can track the progress of the migration in the logs.